rameshelamathi/fof/UPGRADE NOTES.md

 # FOF 3.1.0

-Backwards compatibility and migration notes:
+Tip: All deprecated practices are logged in Joomla's deprecated log file.

+## Minimum PHP version

-* **PHP 5.3 no longer supported**.
+**PHP 5.3 no longer supported**.
 The minimum supported version of PHP is now 5.4.0.
 Some features may require PHP 5.5+.

+## Introduction of `PlatformInterface`

-* If you use a custom Platform class which doesn't extend FOF30\Platform\Joomla\Platform you will need to **implement the new methods from the PlatformInterface**.
+If you use a custom Platform class which doesn't extend FOF30\Platform\Joomla\Platform you will need to **implement the new methods from the PlatformInterface**.
 This is a potential b/c break.
 We're willing to take the bet and not call this FOF 4.0 since we've not yet heard of anyone using their custom platform.
 This is not exactly SemVer but hey, it's not like Joomla! itself offers SemVer...

+## Template routing

-* **Template::route will now only merge parameters if you either pass a second boolean argument OR if your URL does not have either option or one of view, task query string parameters in it**.
+**Template::route will now only merge parameters if you either pass a second boolean argument OR if your URL does not have either option or one of view, task query string parameters in it**.
 Check your code in case you do something like `$container->template->route('index.php?option=com_foobar&task=baz')` as this bad practice is no longer going to work.

+## Session access in the Container is deprecated

-* **Using the $container->session is deprecated**.
+**Using the $container->session is deprecated**.
 You can get/set session variables through the getSessionVar/setSessionVar methods of the Platform object ($container->platform).

+## Plain session tokens are deprecated

-* **Using plain session tokens is deprecated**.
+**Using plain session tokens is deprecated**.
 Use form tokens.
 You can get one with $container->platform->getToken(true).

-* **Tokens must be used in forms with the token as the variable name and a value of 1**.
+**Tokens must be used in forms with the token as the variable name and a value of 1**.
 Using the variable name _token with the token as the value is deprecated.

-Tip: All deprecated practices are logged in Joomla's deprecated log file.